Easy Dairy-Free Pumpkin Spice Latte

 - Brew coffee and set aside.

-- In a medium saucepan, add the barista oat milk, pumpkin puree, maple syrup, vanilla, and pumpkin pie spice.
+- In a medium saucepan, add the Barista Edition Oat Milk, pumpkin puree, maple syrup, vanilla, and pumpkin pie spice.

 - Cook on medium-low, stirring constantly until all ingredients are completely blended together.
 For a frothier consistency, try using a hand frother to combine or frothing the milk separately from the pumpkin mixture.